niccoreyes/psgc-reverse-eng/TROUBLESHOOTING.md

 1. Check the server response code (should be 204 for successful deletion)
 2. Try to access the CodeSystem via the server's API (should return 404)

+## NaN (Not a Number) Value Issues

+### Problem: "Out of range float values are not JSON compliant: nan"

+**Symptoms:**
+- Upload scripts fail with error: "Out of range float values are not JSON compliant: nan"
+- Error occurs during JSON serialization of FHIR CodeSystem data
+- Common when source data (from pandas DataFrames) contains missing numeric values

+**Solution:**
+The upload scripts now automatically handle NaN values by converting them to null during processing:
+- NaN values in numeric fields are converted to null (None in Python)
+- This happens automatically during upload processing
+- No action required from user - the scripts handle this internally

+**Explanation:**
+The PSGC to FHIR converter uses pandas for data processing, which naturally represents missing numeric values as NaN (Not a Number).
+However, JSON specification does not support NaN values, causing serialization errors during upload.
+The fix ensures all NaN values are safely converted to null before JSON serialization.

 ## Additional Support

 If you continue to experience issues: